AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/simulations.md

   - time
   # Number of nodes involved in the simulation
   - number-of-nodes
-  # Molecule representing an aggregated value.
-Further aggregators can be found here [//TODO insert link to apache javadoc]
+  # Molecule representing an aggregated value
   - molecule: danger
     aggregators: [sum]
 {% endhighlight %}